Testing High-latitude Curvature Effect of Gamma-Ray Bursts with {\it Fermi} Data: Evidence of Bulk Acceleration in Prompt Emission: Abstract

 \section{Abstract}

-When a GRB emitter stops emission abruptly, the observer would receive rapidly fading emission from high latitudes with respect to the line of sight, known as the ``curvature effect''.
-Identifying such emission from GRB prompt emission lightcurves would constrain the radius of prompt emission from the central engine and the composition of GRB jets.
-We perform a dedicated search of high-latitude emission (HLE) through spectral and temporal analyses of a sample of single-pulse bursts detected by the Gamma-ray Burst Monitor on-board the {\it Fermi} satellite.
-We identify HLE from a sub-sample of bursts and constrain the emission radius to be $R_{\rm GRB} \sim (10^{15}-10^{16})$ cm from the central engine.
-Some bursts have the HLE decays faster than predicted by a constant Lorentz factor jet, suggesting that the emission region is undergoing acceleration during prompt emission.
+When a gamma-ray burst (GRB) emitter stops emission abruptly, the observer receives rapidly fading emission from high latitudes with respect to the line of sight, known as the ``curvature effect''.
+Identifying such emission from GRB prompt-emission lightcurves would constrain the radius of prompt emission from the central engine and the composition of GRB jets.
+We perform a dedicated search of high-latitude emission (HLE) through spectral and temporal analyses of a sample of single-pulse bursts detected by the Gamma-ray Burst Monitor on board the {\it Fermi} satellite.
+We identify HLE from a subsample of bursts and constrain the emission radius to be $R_{\rm GRB} \sim (10^{15}-10^{16})$ cm from the central engine.
+Some bursts have the HLE decay faster than predicted by a constant Lorentz factor jet, suggesting that the emission region is undergoing acceleration during prompt emission.
 This supports the Poynting-flux-dominated jet composition for these bursts.
 The conclusion is consistent with previous results drawn from spectral-lag modeling of prompt emission and HLE analysis of X-ray flares.